IbrahimEEE/Tree-Detection-from-Satellite-Images-via-Merged-CNN-Models/README.md

 - The merged MobileNetV3 + ResNet101 model demonstrates significant improvements in detection accuracy and computational efficiency, achieving high mAP scores across different datasets.
 - The findings underscore the importance of advanced deep learning techniques in promoting ecological balance and forest conservation.

-## Citation
-If you find this work useful, please consider citing the thesis: